nnantais/ASCVD-Risk-Calculator/README.md

 ```

-Start R and run the R.home() and .libPaths() commands to get the directory names and update them in .env file
+Start R and run the R.home() and .libPaths() commands to get the directory names

 ```
 > R.home()